Sergio Ponce (Mexican footballer): Career

 He started his career on August 11 for Deportivo Toluca F.C. in 2001 playing against Monterrey, the game had ended in a draw.
 He played with Toluca from 2001 through 2008 raising 3 championships.
 The last time Toluca were crowned champions was in the game against Cruz Azul where Sergio scored a goal in the first length of the championship.

 Sergio was part of the Mexican 2004 Olympic football team, who exited in the first round, having finished third in group A, below group winners Mali and South Korea.

 C.D.
-Chivas De Guadalajara
+Guadalajara

 Ponce signed with Club Deportivo Guadalajara on December 19, 2008, in exchange for Sergio Santana and Antonio Olvera, for a one-year loan.
 He scored his first goal with Chivas on January 3, 2009, playing against America which ended in a 1–1 draw.
 Sergio later played the next 3 games with Guadalajara in the InterLiga.
 He scored in his Clausura debut with Guadalajara in a 3–3 draw against Cruz Azul and he scored the winning goal in the Superclasico against America by heading the ball into Guillermo Ochoa's gap into the back of the net, on April 19, 2009.